How to Plan the Perfect Day at Silver Glen Springs

 Look for fish and other marine life in the water and make sure you take your goggles to truly appreciate the water from down below.
 Scuba diving, though, is not permitted in the spring.
 Silver Glen Springs is also shallower than most other springs, making it a great spring for children to enjoy too.
 Utilize our seven tips for swimming in freshwater springs.

-Utilize the Recreation Area
+Utilize the Silver Glen Springs Recreation Area

-Silver Glen Springs hours vary by season.
-Day use fees are $5.50 per person.
 The Silver Glen Springs Recreation Area makes up a protected swimming area that doesn’t allow boats and adjacent uplands that are used for trails and picnic areas.

 The upland area forest consists of several trees and places to see birds.
 Those that love photography should bring their camera to take pictures of the area with Silver Glen Springs in the background.